This is Why Worrying Might be Good for You

 4) Focus on the present moment

 Worriers often feel a sense of urgency about their worries: they need to find a solution straight away or something terrible will happen.
 To help you break free from these types of worries, you’ll need to bring your attention back to the present moment.
 Taking a deep breath, and using other relaxation exercises can help to take your mind off your worries.
-For help with relaxing, try some relaxation exercises.

 5) Talk about your worries